Shankar1528/PS-1-2020-2018A7PS0154G/IO/ReadME.txt

   1. Basic : The basic operations on Files.

-  2. RW : The read and write operation with their several implementations
+  2. IO Operations : The read and write operation with their several implementation

-  3. rename_remove : Methods to rename and even remove the file.

   4. Directory : Operations related to directories.